LIBRARY POLICY FOR COMMUNITY USERS

 1. Groups affiliated with UVI programs

 Programs such as Upward Bound, the Writing Project, and AES Aquaponics course enroll community members who are housed in the residence halls for the duration of the programs.
-Such community users are given complimentary access to library resources and a group guest account for using computers in the labs.
+Such community users are given program-funded access to library resources and a group guest account for using computers in the labs.
 Members of each group must add value to an account in the print administration system at ten cents per page to pay for printing.

 2. Non-affiliated groups